Azarattum/CRStore/README.md

 ### Specify custom paths

-If needed you can specify custom paths to `better-sqlite3` binding, `crsqlite` extension and `wa-crsqlite` wasm binary.
+If needed you can specify custom paths to `better-sqlite3` binding, `crsqlite` extension and `crsqlite-wasm` binary.
 To do so, provide `path` option upon `database` initialization:
 ```ts
 import { database } from "crstore";